 - Wet Cell Batteries

 Wet Cell Batteries are more commonly known as flooded cell batteries.
 This is due to the fact that they use liquid acid.
 These batteries are quite popular in the automotive industry.
 They are easy to operate and most manufacturers find them easy to design as well.
 This is why you’ll find that most wet cell batteries are affordable.

 Moreover, these batteries have an average lifespan of about 2 years.
 They can easily withstand frequent charges and discharges.
 However, they require much more maintenance.
 This is due to the liquid acid construction where you may be required to add water.

-What’s more is that are prone to leakages and spills.
-Furthermore, they are not much resistant to shock and vibrations.
-This can be disastrous especially for kayak trolling motors where you will be traveling over the roughest of waves and leakages might occur.
+What’s more, is that are prone to leakages and spills.
+Furthermore, they are not resistant to shock and vibrations.
+This can be disastrous especially for kayak trolling motors where you will be travelling over the roughest of waves and leakages might occur.
 In addition, they generate Hydrogen gas which needs ventilation to mitigate.